Almonds and Olivez

 Another study conducted by (Agrawal B and Mehta A, 2008) found that the dried seed powder, when given to participants with both mild to moderate asthma, was found to significantly improve the forced vital capacity, forced expiratory volume, and peak expiratory flow (PEF) without adverse reactions.
 According to (https://www.uofmhealth.org/), the forced vital capacity (FVC) is the total amount of air that is exhaled when a forced expiratory volume (FEV) test is administered while forced expiratory volume (FEV) measures how much air an individual can exhale during a forced breath.

 As such, the peak expiratory flow (PEF) is the maximum flow received within the first 200 milliseconds of forced expiratory action after inhalation to the total capacity of the lung (Spahn et al. 2008).
 It should be noted that both the forced expiratory volume and forced vital capacity are lung function tests with the former (forced expiratory volume) being used to diagnose obstructive lung diseases such as asthma and chronic obstructive pulmonary disease (COPD) (https://www.uofmhealth.org/).
-The anti-inflammatory properties of moringa include quercetin, which is said to be able to inhibit certain inflammatory processes (Das N, et al. 2012).
-Additionally, other bioactive compounds such as flavonoids and phenolic acids may be involved in the anti-inflammatory activity of the plant (Brilhante RSN et al. 2017).

 Moringa and Bacteria, Fungi and Viruses

-Studies have shown that almost all parts of the moringa plant possess properties that can inhibit the activities of Gram-positive bacteria (i.e. Enterococcus faecalis, methicillin-resistant staphylococcus aureus) as well as Gram-negative bacteria (i.e. Salmonella enterica, Pseudomonas aeruginosa, Escherichia coli) (Nikkon F et. al. 2003; Bukar A, et. al. 2010, C´aceres A et. al. 1992, Doughari JH, et; al. 2007; Idris A and Abubakar U, 2016, etc.).
+Studies have shown that almost all parts of the moringa plant possess properties that can inhibit the activities of Gram-positive bacteria (i.e. Enterococcus faecalis, methicillin-resistant staphylococcus aureus) as well as Gram-negative bacteria (i.e. Salmonella enterica, Pseudomonas aeruginosa, Escherichia coli) (Nikkon F et. al. 2003; Bukar A, et. al. 2010; C´aceres A et. al. 1992; Doughari JH, et; al. 2007; Idris A and Abubakar U, 2016, etc.).
 Moringa’s anti-microbial effect of its crude extract has been compared to the antibiotic Streptomycin (6 Peixoto JRO et. al. 2011; Onsare JG et. al. 2013).

-Moringa’s anti-microbial activity has been attributed to its bio-compound – Benzyl-isothiocyanath, which has been shown to inhibit bacterial growth (Suarez M et. al. 2003).
-Other compounds such as its gallic acid and tannins, which inhibit bacteria such as vibrio spp (Sharma A, et. al. 2009) as well as its phenolic acid compounds such as alkaloids and flavonoids have been shown to have potential inhibitory activities (Doughari et. al.2007; Padla EP, et. al. 2012, Ndhlala AR et. al. 2014).
+Moringa’s anti-microbial activity has been attributed to its bio-compound – Benzyl-isothiocyanate, which has been shown to inhibit bacterial growth (Suarez M et. al. 2003).
+Other compounds such as its gallic acid and tannins, which inhibit bacteria such as vibrio spp (Sharma A, et. al. 2009) as well as its phenolic acids compounds such as alkaloids and flavonoids have been shown to have potential inhibitory activities (Doughari et. al.2007; Padla EP, et. al. 2012, Ndhlala AR et. al. 2014).

 Several studies have also shown moringa’s anti-fungal activity against certain strains.
 For example, the seed extract has been shown effective against – Mucor species and Rhizopus species, while the pod has been shown to be potentially effective against Alternaria sp.
 Colletotrichum sp, Candida albicans sp.
-While the root extract against strains such as Calbicans as well as the Aspergills flavus (Nikkon et al. 2003; Bukar A, et. al. 2010; etc).
+While the root extract against strains such as Calbicans as well as the Aspergills flavus (Nikkon et al. 2003; Bukar A, et. al. 2010, etc).

-Other parts of the plant such as its leaves are also shown to have potential effects against other fungal species such as the Dermatophytes Trichophyton rubrum, Epidermophyton floccosum (Chuang et. al. 2007; Padla et. al. 2012).
+Other parts of the plant such as its leaves are also shown to have potential effects against other fungal species such as the Dermatophytes Trichophyton rubrum, and Epidermophyton floccosum (Chuang et. al. 2007; Padla et. al. 2012).
 Its leaves were also shown to be effective against certain Candida species such as C. famata, C. tropicallis and C. cifern (Rocha et. al. 2014).
 Additionally, the seed extract was shown to have inhibitory effects against dengue virus type 2 (Sujitha et. al. 2015).
 Nonetheless, despite all of these studies, more research is still reportedly warranted to evaluate Moringa’s full anti-viral potential (Brilhante et. al. 2017).

 Moringa and its Neuroprotective Potential